Practical Nursing

 Graduation Eligibility

-To graduate from this program, the passing weighted average for promotion through each semester, from year to year, and to graduate is 60%.
-Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester unless otherwise stated on the course outline.
+To graduate from this program, the passing weighted average for promotion through each semester, from year to year, and to graduate is 65%.
+Additionally, a student must attain a minimum on 65% or a letter grade of P (Pass) or S (Satisfactory) in each program course or clinical in each semester, and must attain a minimum of 50% in general education and communication courses unless otherwise stated on the course outline.

 Program Tracking